 - $4.8 billion

 - 3.6% 5-year compound annual growth

 - FDI Inflow:

-Guinea–Bissau’s economic freedom score is 46.0, making its economy the 166th freest in the 2022 Index.
-Guinea–Bissau is ranked 42nd among 47 countries in the Sub-Saharan Africa region, and its overall score is below the regional and world averages.
+Guinea–Bissau’s economic freedom score is 44.6, making its economy the 165th freest in the 2023 Index.
+Its score has decreased by 1.4 points.
+Guinea–Bissau is ranked 42nd out of 47 countries in the Sub-Saharan Africa region, and its overall score remains well below the world and regional averages.

 Conflict has wracked Guinea–Bissau almost continuously since independence from Portugal in 1974.
-A contested presidential election in late 2019 plunged the country into crisis.
-Two competing governments were formed, and after months of unrest during which several former senior ruling party officials temporarily fled the country and the military briefly took control of some government buildings, Umaro Sissoco Embaló, a former prime minister and general, was confirmed as the country’s sole president.
-Guinea–Bissau is highly dependent on subsistence agriculture, the export of cashew nuts, and foreign assistance, which normally accounts for approximately 80 percent of its budget.
+A contested presidential election in 2019 plunged the country into crisis before Umaro Sissoco Embaló, a former prime minister and general, was confirmed as sole president.
+Embaló survived an assassination attempt early in 2022, prompting the regional ECOWAS community to deploy a force in June to stabilize the country.
+Guinea–Bissau is highly dependent on subsistence agriculture, exports of cashew nuts, and foreign assistance, which normally accounts for about 80 percent of its budget.
 The incomes of approximately two-thirds of the population are below the extreme-poverty line.

 Rule of Law

 The overall rule of law is weak in Guinea–Bissau.
 The country’s property rights score is below the world average; its judicial effectiveness score is below the world average; and its government integrity score is below the world average.

 The top individual and corporate tax rates are, respectively, 20 percent and 25 percent.
 The tax burden equals 8.0 percent of GDP.
 Three-year government spending and budget balance averages are, correspondingly, 23.0 percent and –6.4 percent of GDP.
 Public debt amounts to 78.5 percent of GDP.